 No Guarantees.
-You are solely responsible for making your own investment decisions with respect to your Account.
 Your Account is not guaranteed or insured by the Program Parties, the FDIC, or any other government or private entity.
 No individual or entity guarantees or make any representations regarding the principal amount invested or the potential future rate of return or any interest rate on any Contribution invested in the Program, including without limitation the Program Parties.